sketch-hq/sketch-document/README.md

 Currently Sketch documents declare both their [_document version_ and _app version_](https://developer.sketch.com/file-format/versioning).
-These schemas are directly related to the _document version_ only, which can change less frequently than the Sketch major version.
+These schemas are related to the _document version_ only, which can change less frequently than the Sketch major version.

 Conceptually this file format spec sits _upstream_ of Sketch.
 This means we will endeavour to release a new version of this spec before or closely following the